netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 Hello and welcome to module 3 of the NetBox 'Zero-to-Hero' course.
 In [Module 2: Setting up the Organization](../2-setting-up-the-organization/2-setting-up-the-organization.md) you learned how to model an organization within NetBox, and how to use the Web Interface to both manually create individual objects, and bulk import objects using CSV-formatted data.

 In this module we will continue to populate NetBox with data for our fictional organization.
-Our intrepid Network Engineer Eric will be adding the network devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API (he's heard about these API things on the 'Router Nerds' podcast and is keen to learn how to use one).
+We will be adding the network devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API.

 By the end of this module you will be able to:
 - Describe how NetBox models devices